Weight Loss: How do you control hunger? Don’t eat too much each meal

 Colin Chambersweight loss Leave a Comment

-Another common pattern I have noticed about my own hunger is that the more I generally eat for a meal the more eat I have to eat to satisfy my hunger.
+Another common pattern I have noticed about my own hunger is that the more I generally eat for a meal, the more I have to eat to satisfy my hunger.
 It is literally as though my stomach expands and needs more to fill it.

 What this means is that the stomach just creates more digestive juices and everything it needs to do its job.
-The brain tells it when it next needs to be ready to digest a meal again and so the stomach gets more and more efficient and digesting food.
-Kind of obvious really.
+The brain tells it when it next needs to be ready to digest a meal again, so the stomach becomes more and more efficient at digesting food.
+It’s kind of obvious, really.

-Since you’re now eating so much it seems silly to set your signals for feeling full at your original smaller level so the brain and stomach also agree on new standards of fullness.
-Essentially they wait for the stomach to expand more than they they used to before triggering the feeling of being full.
+Since you’re now eating so much, it seems silly to set your signals for feeling full at your original smaller level so the brain and stomach also agree on new standards of fullness.
+Essentially, they wait for the stomach to expand more than it used to before triggering the feeling of being full.

 Leave a Reply